Navigator is a simple, end-to-end, and open-source autonomous driving framework.

 Launching a Demo

-Note: The node definitions for the Navigator launch script are located in the file launch_node_definitions.py.
+directory and several of these are nested.
+The node definitions for the Navigator launch script are located in the filelaunches/launch_node_definitions.py

 Real-world use